wegue-oss/wegue/docs/reusable-components.md

 ```

 #### Feature hover tooltip
-The following example implements a customized feature hover tooltip, to render an attribute of a feature.
+The following example implements a customized tooltip to render an attribute of a feature, when it is hovered on the map.
+Again, the default slot of `<wgu-map-overlay>` is filled by a `<v-sheet>`.
+A data object containing the `feature` and optionally `hoverAttribute` properties is available from the slot-scope.
+Declare the following vue template and add it to you `WguAppTemplate`:

 ```javascript
 <template>